MicrosoftDocs/sphinx-docfx-yaml-docs/Py-API-Doc-Guide/How_to_Document_Python_API.md

 <!-- ## Images -->
 ## External Links

-External links can be written in two formats in RST: inline link and seperate link.
+External links can be written in two formats in RST: inline link and separate link.
 Read more [here](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#external-links).

 But note that our tool only support inline external link format currently.
 As an example: